-NatSol wheelchair accessible dry composting toilets are ideal for allotments, nature reserves, churches, campsites, gardens and all sites without mains services.
+NatSol wheelchair accessible dry composting toilets are ideal for allotments, nature reserves, churches, campsites, golf courses, gardens and all sites without mains services.
 Our dry toilets require no mains connections and are odour free under normal use.
 The rodent proof vaults are manufactured from glass reinforced concrete with an 80-year design life.
 The unique urine-diverting pedestal is stainless steel and the waterless urinal is ceramic with no cartridges or blocks to replace.

 The market leaders with 400 waterless toilet installations in the UK

 We supply local authorities, the Environment Agency, water companies, voluntary organisations, private companies and individuals.

 NatSol Ltd was founded in 2005 by compost toilet experts Andy Warren and Nick Grant.
 Both had been designing and building one-off dry toilets for a range of clients who were unhappy with available products.
 In setting up NatSol they used their 40 years of combined experience to develop and manufacture the product that they had wanted to be able to specify.
 You can read customer testimonials and NatSol composting toilet reviews here.

 We believe that correctly designed and operated compost toilets should smell less than conventional toilets in use.
 We achieve this without the use of a fan.
 This means higher reliability and no electrician required for installation.
 The waterless urinal is also odourless and vented and avoids the use of a troublesome trap or urinal blocks.

 Compost toilet buildings; from bog standard to extraordinary

 Our functional standard buildings are designed to blend in on allotments and similar sites.
 All our buildings are generously sized and wheelchair accessible.
 If you want something different then we can provide custom timber buildings, either fully finished or for completing on-site with the cladding and roofing of your choice.
 Of course you can design and build your own.